-The Montana Department of Commerce Section 8 Utility Allowances are the only acceptable utility allowances for Applications, unless otherwise provided by USDA (Rural Development), an MBOH-approved allowance or a HUD Utility Model Utility allowances provided by utility providers will not be considered or accepted.
-For purposes of calculating the Maximum Rent limitation under this QAP, the gross rent is the sum of the rent amount payable by the tenant and the utility allowance amount determined in accordance with this Subsection 8.
+The Montana Department of Commerce Section 8 Utility Allowances are the only acceptable utility allowances for Applications, unless otherwise provided by USDA (Rural Development), an MBOH-approved allowance or a HUD Utility Model.
+Utility allowances provided by utility providers will not be considered or accepted.-For purposes of calculating the Maximum-Rent limitation under this QAP, the gross rent is the sum of the rent amount payable by thetenant and the tenant paid utility allowance amount determined in accordance with this-Subsection 8.